 How to Successfully Taxi at a Class B Airport

 Navigating the skies surrounding a Class B airport is hard enough, but the fun doesn’t stop when you touch down.
-The final test is navigating the intricate maze of runways and taxiways of America’s largest airports.
+The final test is navigating the intricate maze of runways and taxiways of the United States of America’s largest airports.